 Department of World Languages and Cultures

-The Department of World Languages and Cultures in the College of Arts and Sciences invites applications for two lecturers to teach Spanish language courses.
+The Department of World Languages and Cultures in the College of Arts and Sciences invites applications for two full-time Lecturers: one to teach Zulu language and cultural studies and one to teach German language and cultural studies.
 We seek outstanding applicants with a demonstrated track record of excellence in teaching.
-Successful candidates are expected to actively participate in the Department's teaching and curriculum development at the undergraduate and mentor undergraduate students.
+Evidence of interest and success in mentoring underrepresented students is highly desired.

 1) Cover letter addressing qualifications listed above;

 3) Two-page statement of teaching experience and philosophy; and